 Peak

-Crystal-clear skies, reliable desert tracks, and full tour availability make this the prime window.
-Nights plunge below -10°C but sunny days warm quickly.
-Peak tourism from June to August means booking 3-day Uyuni circuits well in advance.
-September and October offer warmer days with fewer crowds.
+Crystal-clear skies, firm and reliable desert tracks, and full tour availability make the dry season the prime window for visiting the reserve.
+Nights plunge below minus 10 degrees Celsius, but the sunny days warm quickly and the light on the lakes and volcanoes is at its best.
+Peak tourism runs from June to August, when the three-day Uyuni circuits should be booked well in advance.
+September and October bring slightly warmer days and thinner crowds.
+Pack seriously warm clothing for the nights and the early starts, whatever the month.

 Transition Season